-ZSFG Heart Failure Clinic launched in 2007 when primary providers from San Francisco Health Network requested co-management for diuretic therapy and disease modifying agents such as angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), aldosterone inhibitors, and long-acting beta blockers for their patients with chronic heart failure.
-It was soon apparent that such individuals require additional measures to prevent disease progression and death.
-Heart Failure Clinic coordinates echocardiograms, genetic tests, cardiac magnetic resonance imaging, cardiac positron emission tomography, and cardiac catheterization to identify causes of cardiomyopathy and measure clinical responses to medication management.
-The heart failure team also partners with primary care providers to encourage lifestyle and dietary modifications that improve exercise capacity and reduce symptoms.
-There is major emphasis on reducing exposure to cigarette smoke, stimulants, ethanol, and other substances that are toxic to cardiovascular tissue.
-ZSFG patients who require additional heart failure therapies can be referred to UCSF Medical Center for cardiothoracic surgery, advanced percutaneous interventions, electrophysiology studies, device implantation, and heart transplantation.
+This site launched in 2007 when primary care providers in the San Francisco Health Network requested expertise for co-management of diuretic therapy and disease modifying agents such as angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), aldosterone inhibitors, and long-acting beta blockers for patients with chronic heart failure.

+Such individuals require additional measures to prevent cardiovascular disease progression and death.
+Heart Failure Clinic thus coordinates echocardiograms, genetic tests, cardiac magnetic resonance imaging, cardiac positron emission tomography, and cardiac catheterization to identify causes of cardiomyopathy and monitor clinical responses guideline-directed medical therapy.
+The heart failure team also partners with primary providers to encourage lifestyle and dietary modifications to improve exercise capacity and reduce symptoms with major emphasis on reducing exposure to cigarette smoke, stimulants, ethanol, and all substances toxic to cardiovascular tissue.
+ZSFG patients who require advanced heart failure therapies are referred to UCSF for cardiothoracic surgery, advanced percutaneous interventions, formal electrophysiology studies, device implantation, and heart transplantation.

 ZSFG recently identified reduction of 30-day all-cause readmissions for patients with an index heart failure admission as an organizational priority.
 Jonathan Davis, MD, MPHS joined the Division of Cardiology on 11/01/2018 as Heart Failure Program Director for the San Francisco Health Network: